WA6YDQ/RadioUno/README.md

 The code is in Beta at the moment.
 It's working for me, but I'm adding features.

 TODO:
-add a keyer (currently cw manual only right now) add cw beacon mode try a different Si5351 library (limitations on the current one used) add a calibrate function
+add a keyer (currently cw manual only right now);
+add cw beacon mode;
+try a different Si5351 library (limitations on the current one used);
+add a calibrate function;